aimansae/as-modal/README.md

 # Simple Modal with React Typescript

 This is a simple responsive Modal created with React Typescript.
+It supports multiple closing actions and is rendered via a React Portal to ensure proper layering in the DOM.

 ![Modal Preview](./src/assets/modal-preview.PNG)

-Please find the deployed site [here](https://as-react-modal.netlify.app/)
+Please find the deployed site [here](https://as-react-modal.netlify.app/) and my Github Repo [here](https://github.com/aimansae/as-modal?tab=readme-ov-file)

-## Prerequisites
+### Prerequisites
 Before you start with this task, research what is the correct way to implement a modal (it’s at the end of the HTML content, directly into the body), but I want you to figure out why exactly.

 Also, research what **[Portal](https://legacy.reactjs.org/docs/portals.html)** in React is and what problems does it solve.

-## Requirements
+### Requirements

 1. Use the starter project, to kick-start your development.
 2. Create a new repository and push the starter as initial commit.